-Bunge Limited (NYSE:BG), Apple Inc. (NASDAQ:AAPL) - Headline Edge: Which Stocks Have Been Most Impacted By The US-China Trade War
+Headline Edge: Which Stocks Have Been Most Impacted By US-China Trade War?

 First, let’s examine which companies have news related to the trade war and how that news is influencing investor sentiment, which we can find by doing a concept search for “Trade War” through Yewno|Edge’s Key Developments tool.

-A glance at the headlines following news of the the tariff postponement shows that, despite the worries of slowing growth in China being exacerbated by the trade war, U.S. companies with exposure to China like Starbucks Corporation (NASDAQ: SBUX) Walmart Inc. (NYSE: WMT) and even Apple Inc. (NASDAQ: AAPL) have reported healthy financial statistics and are still generally well-regarded by investors.
+A glance at the headlines following news of the tariff postponement shows that, despite the worries of slowing growth in China being exacerbated by the trade war, U.S. companies with exposure to China like Starbucks Corporation (NASDAQ: SBUX) Walmart Inc. (NYSE: WMT) and even Apple Inc. (NASDAQ: AAPL) have reported healthy financial statistics and are still generally well-regarded by investors.
 Note the indicators to the right of each headline which show the stock impacted by the news as well as the degree to which sentiment is influencing them.
 The three headlines dealing with Starbucks, Apple and Walmart are each rated neutral to positive as far as headline impact.

 On the other hand, the headline regarding soybeans and agricultural importer/exporter Bunge Ltd (NYSE: BG) is decidedly negative.
 Since agricultural and mineral commodities remain under direct and substantial tariffs, companies with exposure to commodities like soybeans, pork and aluminum still appear to be a liability.